Table of contents:

 Other fees

-Tolls are also charged on Japanese expressways.
-Attention: There are also car ferries.
-They are usually quite expensive - so try to avoid them!
+There are also tolls on Japanese expressways.
+Note: There are also car ferries.
+These are usually quite expensive – try to avoid them!

 Taxis

 Taxi rides in Japan are extremely expensive.
-In our opinion, they are only worthwhile if you can share the fare with some fellow passengers.
+We believe they are only worthwhile if you can split the fare with several co-riders.

 Food and drinks are relatively cheap in Japan.
-There is also a wide range here, from very cheap snacks to fancy restaurants.
-Especially practical: you usually get green tea and drinking water for free with your meal - so you can definitely save quite a bit of money on drinks.
+Of course there’s a wide range – from very affordable food stands to fancy restaurants.
+Particularly convenient: Usually, green tea and drinking water are served free with your meal – so you can certainly save quite a bit on drinks.

 Sights/Attractions